A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 The original plan involved HAM10000, one of the most widely used dermoscopic datasets.
 After two weeks of data preparation work, I discovered there was effectively no usable overlap between HAM10000 and Fitzpatrick17k: different image ID systems, different sources, different annotation frameworks.
 Fitzpatrick17k was the only dataset with both skin tone labels (using the Fitzpatrick scale) and clinical diagnosis labels (benign/malignant) at scale.
 Everything pivoted.

 After filtering Fitzpatrick17k to images with known skin tone and binary diagnosis labels, the available pool was 4,320 images.
-The skin tone distribution was stark.
-53.5% light skin images, 37.0% medium skin, and only 9.5% dark skin images.
+The skin tone distribution was stark: 53.5% light skin images, 37.0% medium skin, and only 9.5% dark skin images.

 This distribution is the problem.
 It is also the data.
 There are exactly 411 dark skin images available with both tone and diagnosis labels in the entire filtered Fitzpatrick17k.
 DermEquity uses all of them for the benchmark, and none of them for baseline model training.
 This was a deliberate stress-test philosophy: you cannot evaluate worst-case bias by putting your worst-case cases in the training set.
 The design was intentional, and it required defending.

 The final DermEquity Benchmark consists of 1,658 images (499 light, 750 medium, 409 dark), downloaded and verified at a 99.8% success rate.
 The training set consists of 2,658 images (light and medium skin only, with 0% dark skin representation at baseline).
-From this split, four InceptionV3 models were trained: a baseline (0% dark skin training), ablation A (5% dark skin), ablation B (10% dark skin), and an improved model with data augmentation.
+From this split, four InceptionV3 models were trained: a baseline (0% dark skin training), Ablation A (5% dark skin), Ablation B (10% dark skin), and an improved model with data augmentation.

 The central insight was uncomfortable: average fairness metrics are structurally incapable of capturing threshold-dependent bias.
 If you evaluate a model at a single threshold and compare false negative rates across groups, you are only measuring fairness at one operating point.
-Clinical deployment doesn't work that way.
+Clinical deployment does not work that way.
 Different institutions set different thresholds.
 Screening programs for high-risk populations lower thresholds.
 The same model can appear equitable at one operating point and catastrophically unfair at another.
 No existing metric was sweeping thresholds to find the worst case.

 CCG: Confidence Calibration Gap

-CCG Formula
+CCG Formula:

 calibration_error(group) = |mean_confidence(group) − actual_accuracy(group)|